-Amenities on Trains from Rome to Genoa
+Amenities on train from Rome to Genoa

-Frecciargento and Frecciabianca trains offer very similar in passenger experience to the top of the line AV trains (they’re just not as fast).
+Frecciargento and Frecciabianca trains are very similar in terms of passenger experience to the top of the line AV train, they’re just not as fast.
 There are both 1st class and 2nd class cars.
 Passengers in 1st class cars get a free drink and a newspaper.
 Both typically have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.

 InterCity and EuroCity trains have reserved tickets and specific seat assignments, but they are older, slower trains without the amenities of the AV trains.
 However, a food and beverage cart will pass through the train from car to car, which sells sandwiches, snacks and non-alcoholic drinks.